 Any of the foods that you plan to freeze, can, dehydrate or put into the cold cellar are best grown in your regular vegetable garden.
-Generally, you don’t need to check on potatoes, sweet potatoes, keeping carrots or storage onions constantly.
+Generally, you don’t need to check on potatoes, sweet potatoes, garlic, keeping carrots or storage onions constantly, so it’s fine that they are a distance from your home.
 They grow with minimal attention and are harvested at the end of the season.

 Want to add your original photos and show us your garden?
 Click the camera button below the photo.